mmatyas/pegasus-frontend/README.md

 ## Installation

 At the moment, this project is still in alpha.
-You can find the current unstable releases and the latest automatic builds [here][gh ci builds] (for Linux) or [here][appveyor mingw build] (for Windows).
+You can find the current unstable releases and the latest automatic builds [here][gh ci builds].
 You can also build the program manually from its source code.

 **Debian/Ubuntu:** for 64-bit desktops, the latest version can be installed like this: